ngrx/platform/projects/ngrx.io/content/guide/store/action-groups.md

 ```

-## Limitations and Restrictions
+## Limitations

-An action group uses the event descriptions to create properties within the group that represent the action(s).
+An action group uses the event names to create properties within the group that represent the action creators.
-The property names are auto-generated and are the camelCased version of the event description.
-For example `Query Changed` becomes `queryChanged`.
+The action creator names are generated and are the camelCased version of the event names.
-This has the drawback that not all characters can be used to describe an event because some characters can't be used to create a valid name.
-For example, any of the following characters are not allowed and result in a compile error `/ \\ | < > [ ] { } ( ) . , ! ? # % ^ & * + - ~ \' "`.
+For example, for the event name `Query Changed`, the action creator name will be `queryChanged`.
+Therefore, it is not possible to define action creators whose names differ from their event names using the `createActionGroup` function.

 You can read more about Action Groups: